mstksg/inCode/copy/entries/hamilton-1.md

 From these alone, we can derive the equations of motion for the particles in phase space as a system of first-order ODEs using the process described above.
-Then, given an initial phase space position, we can do a straightforward first-order ODE integration to simulate our system's motion through phase space.
+Then, given an initial phase space position, we can do numeric integration to simulate our system's motion through phase space.
 To "surf the Hamiltonian waves in phase space", so to speak.

 But, to be explicit, we also are going to need some derivatives for these functions/vectors, too.
 If you've been following along, the full enumeration of